 Advertisement

-Among the three full-time Cup Series drivers — Ross Chastain, Daniel Suarez, and Shane van Gisbergen — Chastain currently sits 11th in the standings with two top-five and six top-10 finishes.
+The team has three full-time Cup Series drivers — Ross Chastain, Suarez, and Shane van Gisbergen.
+Chastain is currently in 11th place in the standings with two top-five and six top-10 finishes.
 SVG, in his rookie season, holds 35th place.
-Suarez, who was the first driver to sign with Justin Marks’ team, is 27th in points with only a single top-five result.
+Suarez, who was the first driver to sign with Justin Marks’ team in 2021, is 27th with only a single top-five result.

-In a recent interview with Beating and Banging, Suarez acknowledged the team’s broader struggles in 2025, asserting that pressure is not confined to his role alone.
-In his view, the entire organization faces scrutiny.
-He emphasized that everyone, including himself, is under the microscope, and the focus now must shift toward finding more speed.
+Suarez acknowledged the team’s larger struggles in 2025, asserting that the entire organization faces scrutiny.
+He emphasized that the focus now must shift toward finding more speed.
 Competing for positions around 15th to 25th, he stated, does not move the needle.

-He made his stance clear: “The hot seat and all those things — all that stuff for me is just noise, like it just happens.
-But at the end of the day, we have to get better as a team because if we don’t get better, guess what?
+“At the end of the day, we have to get better as a team because if we don’t get better, guess what?
 Trackhouse won’t want to have me back.
 And I won’t be happy staying anyway.
-So we want to be better.”
+So we want to be better,” said Suarez in an interview with Beating and Banging.

 Does @Daniel_SuarezG feel like he’s on the hot seat?
 The @TeamTrackhouse driver is incredibly candid with his answer. pic.twitter.com/7DJYfZpPkV